-3. Foreigners are required to show a card or certificate (physical or digital) for both vaccine dosages.
+3. Foreigners are required to show a card or certificate (physical or digital) of vaccinations.

-1. Upon arrival, the individual must undergo an RT-PCR test and must undertake an 8×24 hour quarantine.
+1. Upon arrival, the individual must undergo an RT-PCR test and must undertake a mandatory quarantine

-4. Head of foreign representatives and family members on duty in Indonesia are able to quarantine at their respective residences for 7 x 24 or 5 x 24 hours at their respective residence, depending on the dose of vaccine received.
+4. Head of foreign representatives and family members on duty in Indonesia are allowed to quarantine at their respective residences for 7 x 24 or 5 x 24 hours at their respective residence, depending on the dose of vaccine received.

-The information found in this article is based on updates of when the article was written.
-Please refer to official websites and links found in this article for the latest updates and developments.
+*Disclaimer : This article was updated on February 7th, 2022.
+Due to the dynamic nature of travel regulations, please refer to official websites and links found in this article for the latest updates and developments.

 1,861 Tourism Stakeholders in Bali are Targeted to Receive InDOnesia CARE Certification by the End of 2021